 Most of these reasons stem from a lack of adequate preparation or a failure to make necessary changes to the initial application.
 Working with our experienced SSDI attorneys can prevent many of these common mistakes and increase your chances of a successful application or appeal that results in the benefits you deserve.

-What to Expect in an SSD Appeal Hearing
+What to Expect in an Social Security Disability Appeal Hearing

 Your SSDI Appeal Hearing is conducted before an Administrative Law Judge (ALJ).
 You and your SSDI attorney are expected to attend unless you are medically unable to do so.
 Many of these hearings are conducted by phone or a video teleconference, which increases the chance that you can attend even with a serious medical disability.
 There may also be medical or vocational witnesses to bear testimony to your disability and any factors about your employability.